 Increase emphasis on tree care, including watering, mulching and pruning in the critical first three to five years following planting.
 Protection of root zones during construction activities can partially safeguard trees against root damage caused by soil compaction or trenching (LSRCA Forest Study, 2017).
 Increased site preparation, monitoring and maintenance programs for urban trees will be beneficial for improving tree vigour and survival in response to all stressors, including climate change.
-These practices may include experimenting with ground stabilizers or permeable paving, more frequent monitoring of tree health to identify biotic stressors, expanded watering and pruning programs, supporting and providing incentives for expanded community involvement in tree maintenance and monitoring programs, and developing extreme weather response plans for the urban forest (Ligeti et al, 2007).
+These practices may include experimenting with ground stabilizers or permeable paving, more frequent monitoring and providing incentives for expanded community involvement in tree maintenance and monitoring programs, and developing extreme weather response plans for the urban forest (Ligeti et al, 2007).